 - charge the prisoner with a misconduct as per the POM [MC.01 Filing a disciplinary charge instructions], and

-- remove the number(s) from the system before the outcome of the misconduct or investigation, if allowing the prisoner to continue to call the phone number(s) may threaten the maintenance of the law or security and good order of the prison.
+- prohibit the number(s) from the system before the outcome of the misconduct or investigation, if allowing the prisoner to continue to call the phone number(s) may threaten the maintenance of the law or security and good order of the prison.

 - An IOMS incident report must be created.

-- A prisoner found guilty, by a hearing adjudicator or Visiting Justice, of any offence in relation to PTCCS will be subject to disciplinary action as considered appropriate by the adjudicator or Visiting Justice.
+- A prisoner found guilty, by a hearing adjudicator or Visiting Justice, of any offence in relation to CPTS will be subject to disciplinary action as considered appropriate by the adjudicator or Visiting Justice.

-C.02.15 Removal of approved personal prisoner numbers and PIN
+C.02.15 Prohibiting approved personal prisoner numbers

 - a call recipient advises that they no longer wish to receive calls from the prisoner the number should be prohibited in IOMS and blacklisted in CPTS.

 - pending the investigation of a complaint or offence or pending a misconduct hearing relating to an approved number.